What can your group get involved with?

 Whole Voice network meetings

 Each term we run meetings for primary and secondary pupils and network leaders.
-We will be posting dates for next term's meetings here very soon, and will share links with you via email in advance.

 You can take a look at notes from previous meetings, which include top tips from schools, advice from leaders and children and young people's ideas.

-Taken part in the Big Question, and collaborated on a film to promote the findings to the whole network.
+Voice network members shared their views in the Big Question, and collaborated on a film to promote the findings to the whole network.

 Comments from Voice network members who took part in guidance consultation

-Contributed to the Scottish government’s new school uniform guidance for young people - School uniform and clothing: a resource for pupils
+Voice members contributed to the Scottish government’s new school uniform guidance for young people - School uniform and clothing: a resource for pupils

 Liam from Trinity High School at the pre-election event

-Taken part in a pre-election event, and questioned politicians on what they would do to make tackling poverty at school more consistent.
+Liam from Trinity High School took part in a pre-election event, and questioned politicians on what they would do to make tackling poverty at school more consistent.

 Voice network members at the Universal Free School Meals roundtable with the Cabinet Secretary for Education